Blockchain-Based Voting System Used in Thai Party Primaries

 The primaries used a live e-voting network powered by the Zcoin blockchain.
 More than 120,000 voters participated between November 1 and November 9.
 This was a record turnout compared to the usual 250 voters.
 It also marked the first time a major Thai political party chose its leader through input from all members.
 This occurred ahead of the country’s first general election since the 2014 military coup.

 A few days earlier, reports mentioned a viral protest music video titled Rap Against Dictatorship.
 It gained over 30 million views in two weeks.
-After the government threatened to censor the video on YouTube, it was preserved on the blockchain.
-An anonymous user saved it using the decentralized file system IPFS.
-The video was then recorded in a transaction on the Zcoin blockchain, which is based on the Zerocoin protocol.
+After the government threatened to censor the video on YouTube, an anonymous user saved it using the decentralized file system IPFS to preserve it on the blockchain.
+The user then recorded the video in a transaction on the Zcoin blockchain, which is based on the Zerocoin protocol.

-Incorporating this concept into their primaries, the Thai Democratic Party also used IPFS to ensure that the integrity of election record was maintained.
-Voters who took part in the election were required to either vote manually at physical voting polls running on the Raspberry Pi system or through a mobile voting app that asked for photo ID.
+Incorporating this concept into their primaries, the Thai Democratic Party also used IPFS to maintain the integrity of election records.
+Voters participated by either voting manually at physical polling stations running on the Raspberry Pi system or through a mobile voting app that requested photo ID.

 Poramin Insom, the founder and lead developer of Zcoin, made his thoughts known on the election: “I am very proud that Zcoin played a role in making Thailand’s first large-scale e-vote, a reality, which saw greater voter participation and transparency.
 I believe we have achieved a huge milestone in our country’s political history and hope that other political parties or even the government not just in Thailand but in the region can look to using blockchain technology in enabling large-scale e-voting or polling.”